AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 10, month: 02, year: 2024))
 #jens[
 From home \
 - Fixed the movement bug from yesterday, such that velocity is reset when the movement stops.
 - Extended the `MovementPlugin` to handle rotation as well in a similar fashion to the movement.
   - Consider decomposing the rotation into its own plugin.
 - Changed the moveable object to a box instead of the roomba.
 ]

+#day(datetime(day: 12, month: 02, year: 2024))

+#kristoffer[
+From Home \
+- Continued working on porting gbpplanner factorgraph to Rust.
+- Spend some time figuring out how to map Eigen operations to Rust nalgebra crate.
+- Unsure about current design with every Variable have `Vec<Rc<Factor>>` and Factors having `Vec<Rc<Variable>>` makes the abstraction kinda akward.
+  - Thinking about restructuring and using a proper graph structure.
+  - For this I think we can use the `petgraph` library.
+- Also considered ways to abstract the connection with other robots/factorgraphs such that the library can be used in both simulation and real world setup.
+]

 #deadline-countdown()